-Since 1958, the American Board of Trial Advocates (known as "ABOTA") has worked to advance the civil jury trial and elevate the standards of integrity, civility, and professionalism in the legal profession.
-The organization has more than 6,700 members including lawyers and judges spread among 95 Chapters in all 50 States and the District of Columbia.
+Since 1958, the American Board of Trial Advocates (ABOTA) has worked to advance the civil jury trial and elevate the standards of integrity, civility, and professionalism in the legal profession.
+The organization has more than 7,600 members including plaintiff personal injury lawyers, civil defense lawyers and judges spread among 95 Chapters in all 50 States and the District of Columbia.

-ABOTA is a leading organization in the fight to preserve and protect Americans’ right to a jury trial, support judicial independence, and promote civility and professionalism by members of the bar and bench.
+ABOTA is an invitation-only organization requiring members to demonstrate significant litigation experience including at least 10 civil jury trials.
+ABOTA is a leading organization in the fight to preserve and protect Americans’ Seventh Amendment right to a civil jury trial, support judicial independence, and promote civility and professionalism by members of the bar and bench.

 The American Board of Trial Advocates was formed to foster improvement in the ethical and technical standards of practice in the field of advocacy for individuals in the civil justice system.
 The organization works to preserve the jury system and improve the skills of trial lawyers.